Graston Technique in Physical Therapy: How Does It Work?

-Graston Technique physical therapy differs from other forms of IASTM on the market because of its unique instruments and protocol that has been taught and researched for over 20 years.
-Unlike other tools made from wood, ceramics, or stone, Graston massage tools are created from stainless steel and designed with beveled edges and angles to detect myofascial restrictions.
+Graston Technique physical therapy differs from other forms of IASTM on the market.
+This is due to its unique instruments and protocol that has been taught and researched for over 20 years.
+Unlike other tools made from wood, ceramics, or stone, specialists create Graston massage tools from stainless steel and designed with beveled edges and angles to detect myofascial restrictions.

 There are six Graston physical therapy instruments of various sizes and shapes that work on all parts of the body, from the neck to the delicate parts of the foot and ankle.
-Instruments cannot be purchased from the Graston website or another vendor; they are only available to licensed practitioners who have completed the onsite or online Graston treatment training courses.
+Practitioners cannot purchase instruments from the Graston website or another vendor.
+Instead, they are only available to licensed practitioners who have completed the onsite or online Graston treatment training courses.

 Does the Graston Technique Work and is It Safe?

-The Graston Technique for pain is most effective when combined with rehabilitative exercises and modalities.
+Graston therapy for pain is most effective when combined with rehabilitative exercises and modalities.
 The entire treatment is known as the Graston Protocol.
 Basic components of the Graston treatment protocol include cardiovascular warm up to the tissue/treatment area followed by the Graston massage technique, stretching, strengthening, and cold therapy.

-The practitioner then applies the Graston therapy technique using specific strokes and pressure with the carefully selected treatment tool for a limited amount of time (usually eight minutes per body area).
+The practitioner then applies the Graston therapy technique using specific strokes and pressure.
+They use the carefully selected treatment tool for a limited amount of time (usually eight minutes per body area).